Sissieretta Jones: Legacy

 W.C.
 Handy edited a songbook in 1944 which included a song about her; the book is called Unsung Americans Sung.
 In the 1967 book Black Magic by Milton Meltzer and Langston Hughes, she was described as a "stunning woman with a beautiful voice".
-Jones was also written about in Olio, which is a book of poetry written by Tyehimba Jess that was released in 2016.
-That book won the 2017 Pulitzer Prize for Poetry.
+Jones was also written about in Olio (2016), a poetry collection by Tyehimba Jess that won the 2017 Pulitzer Prize for Poetry.

 As of 2003, several dresses from her early stage career were maintained by the Rhode Island Heritage Society.
 As of 2013, the Rhode Island Black Heritage Society was seeking funds to restore a performance dress worn by Jones in the 1890s, after the yellow silk and embroidered gown deteriorated.
 Her restored wedding gown at the time was on display at the John Brown House Museum in Providence.

 A biography of Jones by Maureen Lee, titled Sissieretta Jones: The Greatest Singer of her Race, was published in May 2012.
 The research for the book was partly based on a scrapbook of Jones which was on display at Howard University.
 At the same time, a plaque honoring Jones was erected near the location of Jones' home on the East Side of Providence.

 In 2013 Jones was inducted into the Rhode Island Music Hall of Fame.

 In 2018, The New York Times published a belated obituary for her.

 Before her death in 2019, the great American soprano Jessye Norman was "in the planning stages for Call Her By Her Name!, a multi-media tribute" to Jones.

 Personal life

 In 1883, she married David Richard Jones, a news dealer and hotel bellman, when she was 14 years old.
 He served as her first manager.
 She filed for divorce in 1898, citing his drunkenness and lack of support.
 She divorced him in 1899 for his misuse of their money and gambling.
 In 1915, her mother fell ill, so Jones retired from performing and moved back to Rhode Island to take care of her.
 She devoted the remainder of her life to her church and to caring for her mother, also taking in homeless children and caring for her two adopted children.
 She lived off her holdings for a number of years, but was eventually forced to sell most of her property to survive, including most of her medals and jewels and three of her four houses.
 In her final years, the president of the local NAACP chapter helped pay her taxes and water bill, and provided her family with coal and wood.

-She died in poverty on June 24, 1933, from cancer at the Rhode Island Hospital in Providence, Rhode Island.
+Jones died in poverty on June 24, 1933, from cancer at the Rhode Island Hospital in Providence, Rhode Island.
 She did not have the money to pay for a gravestone upon her death, and is buried in her hometown at Grace Church Cemetery.
 In 2018, money was raised to finally place a headstone on her grave; the headstone was erected in June of that year.